Dark Matter-Induced Baryonic Feedback in Galaxies: Introduction

-Increasingly-powerful computational resources have enabled fluid dynamics at sub-galactic scales in cosmological simulations \cite{Springel:2005mi,Hopkins:2014qka}, from these the importance of modeling baryonic effects has become evident.
-In particular, stellar feedback (or `baryonic' feedback) due to supernova explosions can heat gas locally and, in sufficient amounts, lead to gas outflow events that regulate star formation in smaller galaxies.
+Increasingly-powerful computational codes have enabled fluid dynamics at sub-galactic scales in cosmological simulations \cite{Springel_2005,Hopkins:2014qka, 2019ascl.soft09010S, Teyssier_2002, Schaller_2024, Chang_2017}.
+From these, the importance of modeling baryonic feedback effects has become evident.
+Sources of baryonic feedback include stellar feedback from supernovae, stellar winds and active galactic nuclei.
+For instance, stellar feedback (or `baryonic' feedback) due to supernova explosions can heat gas locally and, in sufficient amounts, lead to gas outflow events that regulate star formation in smaller galaxies.
 Furthermore, these gas outflows, through the gravitational potential fluctuations they cause, can flatten the centre of dark matter density profiles.
-Indeed, past works have shown that explicit hydrodynamical modeling of gas cooling, star formation and supernova-induced gas outflows could reconcile the core-cusp discrepancy in simulations \cite{Governato_2012}.
+Indeed, past works have shown that explicit hydrodynamical modeling of gas cooling, star formation and supernova-induced gas outflows could produce cored density profiles in simulations \cite{Governato_2012}.
 In the same vein, hydrodynamical simulations indicate baryonic feedback, by quenching star formation, could result in fainter and less observable satellite galaxies around large galaxies like the Milky Way \cite{Koposov_2009,Kim:2017iwr}.